The Long Grey Line Farm

 Another micro-mini bull.
 SOLD

 We have added an A1/A2 Jersey milk cow to the herd.
-She is milked daily to produce milk for the farm and will be bred soon to an A/2A/2 Miniature Jersey bull.
-This should produce a mid-size A/2/A/2 Jersey.
+She is milked daily to produce milk for the farm and has been bred to an A/2A/2 Miniature Jersey bull.
+Hopefully, this will produce a mid-size A/2/A/2 Jersey calf.
+The A2/A2 genetic link is very interesting.
+Google it to see the details.
+I believe that it will increase the value of the calves.

 Introducing our farm hands